odelalleau/omegaconf/docs/source/usage.rst

     796

-For more advanced operations on the config, you can allow a resolver to access the config object by declaring a `config_arg`
+For more advanced operations on the config, you can allow a resolver to access the config object by setting `config_arg` -- preferably pointing to a keyword-only argument of the resolver.
-(note that you cannot use the cache in this case, since the resolver's output may now depend on arbitrary parts of the config).
+Note that you cannot use the cache in this case, since the resolver's output may now depend on arbitrary components of the config.

 .. doctest::